b-irungu/MOVIE-RECCOMMENDATION-PROJECT/README.md

 5. Cross-validating with KNNBaseline
 6. Model evaluation using RSME and MAE
 7. Making predictions
-8. Testing the reccomendation systems
+8. Testing the recommendation systems

 **COLLABORATIVE FILTERING RESULTS**
 * The KNNBaseline algorithm indicated a lower RMSE of 0.8774070745386995, which suggests better prediction accuracy compared to KNNBasic.